Groningen Airport Eelde: 1920s–1930s

 Groningen Airport Eelde's (GAE) history can be traced back to 1927, when Hayo Hindriks, an ex-alderman of the municipality Eelde, approached KLM (without informing the community's council).
 He knew that the KLM would be interested in an air link between Rotterdam, Amsterdam and Groningen.

-On July 13, 1928, the community's council agreed on a proposal to allocate the 'Hakenkampsveld', a 12 hectare terrain within the municipality of Eelde, as an airport.
-The airport was officially opened by mayor Jan Gerard Legro on May 23, 1931.
+On 13 July 1928 the community's council agreed on a proposal to allocate the 'Hakenkampsveld', a 12 hectare terrain within the municipality of Eelde, as an airport.
+The airport was officially opened by mayor Jan Gerard Legro on 23 May 1931.
 40,000 visitors watched the air show, which was held to celebrate the opening.
-On August 15 of the same year the first scheduled service between Eelde and Amsterdam/Schiphol started, which did not appear to be viable.
+On 15 August that year the first scheduled service between Eelde and Amsterdam/Schiphol started, which did not appear to be viable.

 In 1933, the airport's name was changed to " NV Luchthaven Eelde".
 Stockholders were the provinces of Groningen and Drenthe, the municipalities of Groningen, Eelde and Assen and the Chambers of Commerce and Factories for Groningen, Drenthe and the peat-colonies.
 Now there was money to expand the airport.
 At that time the airport's area covered 12 hectares.
 A new service between the airport and Amsterdam/Schiphol was set up.

-1940s: In and after World War II
+1940s: During and after World War II

 During World War II, between 1940 and 1945, the airport was occupied by the German military.
 However, its hangars were completely destroyed by Dutch soldiers on their retreat.
 The occupation was a severe blow to the airport's promising expectations, but the airport played an important role in the war.
 During the occupation, the airport was considerably expanded by the Germans.
 Many hangars were built and the apron was expanded to accommodate fighter aircraft.

 In early 1945, the Germans abandoned their "Fliegerhorst".
 During the German retreat, a member of the local resistance, W.W.
 Krijthe, prevented the airport from being blown up, by cutting the explosives' ignition wires.
 In the summer of 1945 Canadian soldiers used the airport to store vehicles of the 5th Canadian (Armoured) Division.
 The Canadians called the site "Finitocamp".

 The airfield returned to NV Luchtvaartterrein Noord-Nederland.
 The national government shouldered most of the cost of restoring the damaged drainage system in the airfield.
 The government subsidized further developments at the airport so that it could meet international standards and remain registered for aviation.

-The airport was appointed as an alternative airport for flights bound for Amsterdam/Schiphol, in 1948.
-To cater for these deviating aircraft, a new base plan had to be designed for the levelling and drainage of the runways (with an 1,800 metres long main runway and a secondary measuring 1,500 metres), taxi ways and apron.
+The airport was appointed as an alternative airport for flights bound for Amsterdam/Schiphol in 1948.
+To cater for these deviating aircraft, a new base plan had to be designed for the levelling and drainage of the runways (with an 1,800 metres long main runway and a secondary runway measuring 1,500 metres), taxiways and apron.
 The new runways were finally ready for service in 1953, making the site an official aerodrome.